 Festivals in Portugal in the Spring

 Head to Braga, which puts on the best show.
 The entire heart of the city is draped in lights and decorated with flowers, making for a spectacle of celebrations; but in towns across the Algarve, they really go to town with the decorations.
-Tomar is particularly interesting, as it features a procession of people carrying massive crosses festooned with flowers – which are then broken up in a unique ceremony.
+Tomar is particularly interesting, as it features a procession of people carrying massive crosses festooned with flowers, which are broken up in a unique ceremony.

 At the end of April/early May, there’s Festa des Cruzes in Barcelos.
 It’s the city’s premier event.
 Dating back to the 16th century, this festival used to attract pilgrims, but today, it’s an extravaganza of locals dressed in their finest medieval costumes.
 There are fireworks and festivities to bring the town together.